-If you feel you could contribute to our Board of Trustees click here to find out more about the role
+If you feel you could contribute to our Board of Trustees, you can find out more about the role in our Trustee booklet:

 Ian Dow joined the Board of the YMCA in 2009 and is now its Chair.